codazoda/machine_learning/README.md

 # Machine Learning

-This is a repo for machine learning study.
+This is a repo for my early studies of machine learning.

 ## The Process